monsoonmaelstrom/book2/book2.md

 “Is that key the only one that can open the door to this flat?”
 Davy asks eying the key currently in Liam’s hand.

-“As far as I know,” Liam says passing it back to Davy.
+“As far as I know,” Liam says, passing it back to Davy.

 Davy turns it over in his hands.